matter-labs/era-compiler-solidity/docs/01-installation.md

 | arm64  |   ✅   |   ✅   |    ❌    |

 > [!IMPORTANT]
-> Please avoid using old distributions of operating systems, as they may lack the necessary dependencies or have outdated versions of them.
+> Please avoid using outdated distributions of operating systems, as they may lack the necessary dependencies or include outdated versions of them.
 > *zksolc* is only tested on recent versions of popular distributions, such as MacOS 11.0 and Windows 10.

 > [!WARNING]
-> [musl](https://musl.libc.org)-based builds are deprecated, but still supported to preserve tooling compatibility.
+> [musl](https://musl.libc.org)-based builds are deprecated, but they are still
+> supported to preserve tooling compatibility.

 ## Versioning

 The *zksolc* versioning scheme does not follow the [Semantic Versioning](https://semver.org) specification yet.
-Instead, its major and minor version match those of the EraVM protocol *zksolc* produces bytecode for.
-The patch version is incremented with every release, regardless of the introduction of breaking changes, so please track the changelog before updating the compiler.
+Instead, its major and minor versions match those of the EraVM protocol for which *zksolc* produces bytecode.
+The patch version is incremented with each release, regardless of whether the breaking changes are introduced.
+Therefore, please consult the changelog before updating the compiler.

 > [!IMPORTANT]
-> We recommend to always use the latest version of *zksolc* to benefit from the latest features and bug fixes.
+> We recommend always using the latest version of *zksolc* to benefit from the newest features and bug fixes.

+## Installation

-## Installing the *solc* compiler
+### Installing the *solc* compiler

 You can download *solc* from [the Solidity releases](https://github.com/matter-labs/era-solidity/releases).